JakeBrown-IT/modern-c-projects/03/projects/01/README.md

-# Section 03 Project 01 -- date-echo
+# Section 03 Project 01

 Write a program that accepts a date from the user in the form mm/dd/yyyy and then displays it in the form yyyymmdd: